joedrago/mtv/web/help.md

     skip

 This will skip the video for everyone, so this goes both ways.
 Don't be rude and force skip things a bunch of people are currently enjoying.
 You can always just click on the video itself to pause this song until the next one plays, for example.

+To update your opinion of a video that isn't currently playing, use the `#mtv like ...` syntax shown to supply the video you'd like to update.
+If you wanted to give your opinion of a video that just ended playback (the last video), use `last` here.

 ### Emojis {#emojis}